malaqr/GAG---whatsapp/README.md

 1. **Choose the Spreadsheet:**
    - Select the desired spreadsheet.
 Note that the first row will be skipped.
-   - Table A should contain the names, and Table B should contain the numbers.
+   - Table A should contain the names, and Table B should contain the numbers.the format number is: "82988884444". if you need put another coutry number, you will need to modify the code.

 2. **Start the Automation:**
    - Enter the group name.